ingcloud-fr/course-stacksimplify-aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 - Go to Services -> EC2 -> Worker Nodes
 - Click on **Security Group** associated to EC2 Instance which contains `remote` in the name.

-On peut voir les 2 groupes de sécurité (on va s'interesser au remote)
+On peut voir les 2 groupes de sécurité (on va s'interesser au remoteAccess)

 ![Security Groups](img/11.png)